Crypto.com: History

 The company was initially founded in Hong Kong by Bobby Bao, Gary Or, Kris Marszalek, and Rafael Melo in 2016 as "Monaco".
-In 2018, the company was renamed as Crypto.com following a purchase of a domain owned by cryptography researcher and professor Matt Blaze.
+In 2018, the company was renamed as Crypto.com after purchasing the domain name from cryptography researcher and professor Matt Blaze.
 Domain sellers valued the domain at US$5–10 million.

 Crypto.com is operated by Foris DAX Asia, a Singapore-based company that's a subsidiary of Foris DAX MT (Malta) Limited.

 The company which had 10 million users in February 2021, reported more than 50 million active users as of May 2022 and 80 million users as of June 2023.

 In January 2022, Crypto.com was the victim of a hack totaling US$15 million in stolen Ether.
 After some users reported suspicious activity on their accounts, the company paused withdrawals.
 Withdrawal services were later restored alongside a statement from the company that no customer funds were lost.

 On August 18, 2022, it was reported that Crypto.com had been quietly letting go of hundreds of employees, beyond its initial 5% layoff in June, due to the downturn in the cryptocurrency market.
 By October 10, 2022, it was reported that Crypto.com had laid off over 2,000 employees (reportedly 30% to 40% of their staff) since May, due to the cryptocurrency market downturn.

 In November 2022, the partnership exchange's token, Cronos, lost approximately $1 billion in value.
 The decline was caused in part due to concerns after the collapse of FTX, whose executive team was revealed to have used its native token, FTT, to prop up the balance sheet of a sister company and to have allegedly engaged in other fraudulent behaviors.
 On 14 November, Marszalek, the firm's CEO, assured users that the exchange was functioning as normal.

 On June 9, 2023, Crypto.com announced plans to shut down its institutional exchange in the United States by June 21, citing low demand from large financial institutions.
 The company's main retail trading service was unaffected.
 The change caused speculation that the Crypto.com Arena in Los Angeles would be renamed, but the company denied this.

 In December 2020, Crypto.com acquired The Card Group Pty Ltd, securing an Australian Financial Service License.
 This acquisition was approved by Australia’s Foreign Investment Review Board, enabling Crypto.com to operate within Australia's regulatory frameworks.